Cuenca-Andres/Cuenca-Portfolio.github.io/_posts/2020-07-23-GardenAuto.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/GardenProject/flowchart.jpg" alt="">

 ## Circuit Layout

+The wiring schematic above reflects all the components used in this project  from sensors to actuators and the controller.
+Switches, motor driver, moisture sensor, temperature sensor, ultrasonic sensor , are all connected to digital pins in  the Arduino Mega.
+On the other hand, the LCD is connect to the analog pins in the controller.
+The fan and light bulb are indirectly powered by a 24 Power Supply.

 <img src="{{ site.url }}{{ site.baseurl }}/images/GardenProject/circuit_layout.jpg" alt="">

 Interested for the open-source codes?
 Check out my Github Page!